MotherTongues/mothertongues-blog/_posts/2021-10-25-g2p-applications.md

 #### What can you do with your aligned audio/text?

 ReadAlongs exports to a variety of formats, including epub (for e-readers), [Praat](https://www.fon.hum.uva.nl/praat/) TextGrids, [ELAN](https://archive.mpi.nl/tla/elan) files, various subtitle formats, and an embeddable web component for your website.
-This project is still *very* unstable though, and it is **not** yet recommended to use it in production.

 Below is an example of the embeddable web component in Danish.